aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/introduction-to-linq-reporting-engine/origin-of-linq-reporting-engine/_index.md

 title: Origin of LINQ Reporting Engine in Java
 articleTitle: Origin of LINQ Reporting Engine
 linktitle: Origin of LINQ Reporting Engine
-description: "Learn the concept of LINQ Reporting Engine to build a report Java."
+description: "Learn the concept of LINQ Reporting Engine to build a report in Java."
 type: docs
 weight: 10
 url: /java/origin-of-linq-reporting-engine/